oybekg/Bikesharing/README.md

 # NYC Citibike Analysis

 ## Overview of the Citibike Analysis
-The purpose of this analysis is to create a dynamic visualization of Citibike New York data for the month of August 2019 with the use of Python and Tableu.
+The purpose of this analysis is to create a dynamic visualization of Citibike New York data for the month of August 2019 with the use Tableu.
 ## Results

 Link to Tableau Project: [link to dashboard](https://public.tableau.com/profile/fluffy2720#!/vizhome/Challenge_16036624083200/NYCCitibike?publish=yes "link to dashboard")